-Yet despite this bleak scenario, BCH will continue to support the economy, as it always has, growing in a sustained manner and striving to keep its ratios within acceptable levels.
+Yet despite this bleak scenario, BCH will continue to support the country's economy, companies and individuals, as it has always done, by seeking to grow in a sustained manner and striving to keep its ratios within acceptable levels.

 Thus, BCH wants to express its deep appreciation and gratitude to its employees for their dedication and commitment.
-It is our employees through their exceptional professionalism who manage to keep BCH at the top of the country's financial system.
+It is our employees, through their exceptional professionalism, who manage to keep BCH at the top of the country's financial system.
 Our deepest thanks.